Why Most SEO Revenue Reports Lie (And How SKU-Level Attribution Fixes It)

 Common Pitfalls and How to Avoid Them

-Revenue-based attribution sounds clean on paper, but real-world implementation trips over several predictable obstacles.
+Look, revenue-based attribution sounds clean on paper, but real-world implementation trips over several predictable obstacles.
 Data lag is the first.
-Most analytics platforms report revenue within hours, but margin data—especially SKU-level cost of goods sold, returns, and refunds—often lives in separate systems that sync daily or weekly.
+Most analytics platforms report revenue within hours, but margin data, especially SKU-level cost of goods sold, returns, and refunds, often lives in separate systems that sync daily or weekly.
+Sometimes monthly, depending on how the ERP exports are wired.
 This delay means your attribution model trains on incomplete signals, potentially steering budget toward channels that look profitable in the moment but erode margin once full accounting arrives.
-Solution: build a reconciliation layer that flags provisional versus settled margin data, and reweight historical attribution scores once complete financials land.
+Solution, build a reconciliation layer that flags provisional versus settled margin data, and reweight historical attribution scores once complete financials land.

 Revenue without margin context is a vanity metric.
 Tracking channel performance by topline numbers tells you which campaigns drive sales, but not which ones drive profit.
 For SEO practitioners and e-commerce teams, this gap turns attribution into a traffic scoreboard rather than a strategic instrument.